powsybl/powsybl-core/docs/grid_model/additional.md

 | $Regulating$     |             | True if the equipment is regulating, false otherwise                                                                                   |

 **Specifications**

+TODO MSA add information when the voltageRegulation is absent

 The values `Regulating` and `Mode` are always required. `TargetValue` is required when the `Terminal` is set.